FirstStreet/api/README.md

-# First Street Foundation API
+# First Street API

-First Street exists to make climate risk accessible, easy to understand and actionable for individuals, governments, and industry.
-The First Street Foundation API provides climate risks probability data to over 140 million homes in America and is scaled to support enterprise usage.
+The First Street API provides physical climate risk data to over 140 million homes in America and is scaled to support enterprise usage.

 ## Official Documentation